madjava/my-ckad-journey/README.md

 - Learn to `ssh` into other nodes and execute K8s commands there and back out again.
 This helps speed up things in troubleshooting scenarios.
 So get familiar with jumping from node to node or examining pods and pod logs via the `exec` and `logs` command, some example can be found in the **Pod** section [here](kubectl-commands.md).

-- Have some basic shell knowledge at hand like writing to a file at a particular location etc. A quick `cat` here and there can save you some seconds, `grep` can be very handy also.
+- Have some basic shell knowledge at hand like writing to a file at a particular location etc. A quick `cat`, `ls` or `cd` here and there can save you some seconds, `grep` can be very handy also.

 - Get familiar with your Vim or Nano.
 CKAD is a very hands-on exam and you would need to use a terminal.
 No multiple choice questions.
 If you see multiple choice questions please pause and verify you are actually sitting for the CKAD 😝.